 Talking about increasing your church’s giving is a touchy subject.

-So let’s clear away the awkwardness from the beginning: When it comes to talking about increasing your church’s giving, it’s not about the act of giving per se.
+So let’s clear away the awkwardness from the beginning: When it comes to talking about increasing your church’s giving (and increasing online giving), it’s not about the act of giving per se.
 It’s more about building a generous church culture.
 A culture where your church desires to be generous with their resources because Jesus has been generous to them by giving them new life.

 With this in mind, let’s walk through 11 ways you can increase your church’s giving.
 The steps below are listed in the order that they build off of one another.
 The intent of what follows is to equip you with practical ways you can unleash generosity in your church.

 The foundation of your church giving is whether or not they have come face-to-face with Jesus.

 We are transformed into generous people through faith in Christ.
 In time, as the people of your church meet Jesus, then you will see your church respond to his generosity toward them by being generous.